Real-MullaC/dt_help/en/docs/img_tasks/info/infodlgs.md

     <img src="https://github.com/CodingWonders/DISMTools/assets/101426328/c236375b-ce3d-46bb-8ef4-e9749205265d" />
 </p>

+DISMTools 0.6 further improves this functionality by saving information to Markdown files and by showing those files as HTML pages.
+This allows for a more visually pleasing output with which you can view more information with less scrolling.

+Printing with this version and later versions requires you to use landscape for better printed copies.

 ## Searching through this information

 DISMTools 0.5 introduces **Search capabilities** to the information dialogs, allowing you to get the results you want more easily.